A Guide to Writing a Business Plan

 Hints and tips

 - Software packages are available to help with writing a business plan.
-Some banks also offer their own business planning software free of charge to customers who are planning to start up in business.
+Some banks also offer their own business planning templates free of charge to customers who are intending to start up in business.
 However, they tend to focus on the financial aspects, and usually provide very little space in which to set out the practical and operational parts of the plan.

 - Business plans should be discussed with an independent business adviser or accountant.
 Advice can also be sought from an adviser at a local enterprise agency or similar business support organisation or from a bank.